yungyuc/nsdhw_24au/project/cfmc30/README.rst

 #.
 Input/Output

-   * FDCT accepts 2D NumPy array as input, where each element represents a pixel intensity (for images) or a signal value.
+   * FDCT accepts 1D or 2D NumPy array as input, where each element represents a pixel intensity (for images) or a signal value.

    * The library outputs the DCT result as another NumPy array of the same dimensions.